cogini/prometheus_exometer/README.md

 due to the loose relationship between independent Erlang applications, it's easy to get into race conditions on startup.
-Defining metrics is in `predefined` section of the `exometer_core` config generally works well, though they syntax is a bit messy.
+Defining metrics is in `predefined` section of the `exometer_core` config generally works well, though the syntax is a bit messy.

 In order to make things more resilent, the metrics recording functions in this library call `:exometer.update_or_create/2`.
 The effect is that the metric will